 Chilliwack Proper Houses For Sale

-Search all Chilliwack Proper Houses for Sale and real estate listings below.
-Chilliwack Proper is a neighbourhood in Chilliwack, BC.
-Within walking distance to downtown amenities, this neighbourhood is great for those without a vehicle.
-Single adults make up the majority of the residents of this neighbourhood.
+Search all Chilliwack Proper houses for sale and real estate listings below.
+Chilliwack Proper is the central neighbourhood in Chilliwack, BC, within walking distance to downtown amenities, this neighbourhood is excellent for those without a vehicle.
+Single adults make up the majority of the residents of this neighbourhood, along with retirees and families.

 Real Estate in Chilliwack Proper